What Can Be Done With A WEP Key

 If the wireless network does not make use of proxy servers, this method may return a lot of false positives.
 Every server used by clients of the wireless network may show up in the list of MAC addresses.

-Figure 32.
-Using ntop On the Wireless Network
+Figure 31.
+Using snort IDS On the Wireless Network